Skip to main content

 Unauthorized response

-If the Authorization header is missing, malformed, or contains a revoked or unknown token, the API returns 401 Unauthorized with an empty body.
-The response advertises the expected scheme in the WWW-Authenticate header:
+If the Authorization header is missing, invalid, or contains a revoked API key, the API returns 401 Unauthorized with an empty response body.
+The response includes a WWW-Authenticate header:

 HTTP/1.1 401 Unauthorized